-In combination with previous surveys (Russell & Connell 2010, 2011, 2012) this report provides data on the flora and fauna of the sites spanning seven seasons from 2009 - 2011, Summer 2012 and Winter 2012.
-Temporal trends are provided (i.e. spring, summer, autumn, winter across years) among 2 sites opposite the desalination plant (i.e. 'desalination location') and 2 sites within each of 4 locations to the north and south (i.e. 'reference locations').
+This report provides data against which to assess potential changes to the abundances of subtidal flora and fauna associated with desalination activities at Port Stanvac.
+In combination with previous surveys (Russell & Connell 2010, Russell & Connell 2011) it provides data on the flora and fauna of the sites spanning nine seasons from 2009 - 2011, plus Summer 2012 (i.e. January 2012).
+Temporal trends are provided (i.e. spring, summer, autumn, winter across years) among 2 sites opposite the desalination plant (i.e. 'desalination location') and 2 sites within each of 5 locations to the north and south (i.e. 'reference locations').
 These data will assist with assessments of potential future change.
 These assessments are necessarily centred on the quantitative logic and design of 'Beyond-BACI': i.e. whether future change of mean abundance opposite Port Stanvac differs from changes of mean abundance among reference sites.
-This approach allows individual reference locations to differ from each other and to change through time differently from each other, but tests whether Port Stanvac changes more (or less) than found on average.
-The data covered in this report represent pre-operational data as no significant discharges had been released to the Adelaide Metropolitan Coast.
+This approach allows individual reference locations to differ from each other and to change through time differently from each other, but tests whether Port-Stanvac changes more (or less) than found on average.
+The data covered in this report represent preoperational data as no significant discharges had been released to the Adelaide Metropolitan Coast.